What is Childhood Trauma? Understanding the Signs with a Trauma Therapist in Falls Church, VA

 Your Childhood Trauma Probably Shows up in Your Relationships.

 The experiences of childhood trauma impact behavior so much—you had to learn to relate to others who were frightening and unpredictable.
-Because of that, you learned to function and react and respond in survival mode.
+Because of that, you learned to function and react, and respond in survival mode.
 That way of relating can carry over into other relationships or other moments when interacting with others.

 For example, you may fear someone will be angry at you when they seem “neutral” or not overly ecstatic, so you work hard to people-please them to make sure they are happy.
 You fear saying no to someone because you worry that they will get furious at you and take it out on you.
-You may be afraid of sharing your most vulnerable emotions or your “true self” because it’s overwhelming and you worry about what someone else will do with that information.
-You get resentful of taking care of someone else because you may feel like you’re not feeling seen or getting the credit you deserve.
+You may be afraid of sharing your most vulnerable emotions or your “true self” because it’s overwhelming, and you worry about what someone else will do with that information.
+You get resentful of taking care of someone else because you may feel like you are not feeling seen or getting the credit you deserve.

 What is a Surprising Impact of Childhood Trauma?

-You Did Not Realize it Was Childhood Trauma.
+You Did Not Realize It Was Childhood Trauma.
 It Took Time to See It.

 It can be very scary to admit that you experienced childhood trauma, especially when your parents/caregivers were responsible.
-In childhood, you needed to stay in relationship with them: they created fear and confusion, but you also depended on them for survival and for the hope that they would be the loving people that you needed (or perhaps they were even sometimes capable of being).
+In childhood, you needed to stay in a relationship with them: they created fear and confusion, but you also depended on them for survival and for the hope that they would be the loving people that you needed (or perhaps they were even sometimes capable of being).

 Alice Zic, MPH, LCSW | Trauma Therapist & Owner of Nurturing Willow Psychotherapy, LLC

-1. Click the button below to schedule your free 15-minute consultation phone call
+1. Click the button below to schedule your free 15-minute consultation phone call.

-2. Complete the pre-consult form
+2. Complete the pre-consult form.

-4. Begin your therapeutic journey toward healing childhood trauma
+4. Begin your therapeutic journey toward healing childhood trauma.

 Childhood Trauma Therapy in Colchester, Connecticut

-Online Therapy in Connecticut
+Online Therapy in CT

 My virtual practice is located in Colchester, CT and I see clients online throughout Connecticut.
 All you need is a private space, wifi, and your device—and we are all set for our session!
 Learn more about online therapy for childhood trauma in Connecticut and get started below: